aarongoldtooth/Census-of-TDE-and-Archival-X-Ray-UV-Data/README.md

    - TDE Timeline Plots.pdf
    - tde_exp_times_vs_redshift.pdf

-4. Full New TDE Catalog (Published)
+4. Full New TDE Catalog (Published).xl
     -  Excel version of our full new TDE catalog.
 Also contains information on the priority TDEs in a seperate tab.

 ---